Speech Communication (SPC)

 Prerequisite: Upper-division status.
 Critical analysis of mass media, including print, broadcast, and digital; application to news, documentaries, entertainment programming, and advertising; focus on social, cultural, and political impact of media messages from a rhetorical perspective.
 Offered occasionally.

 Prerequisite: Upper-division status.
 Critical analysis of mass media, including print broadcast, and digital; focus on the role of media in a particular context (such as electoral politics or war).
 Offered fall only.

 SPC 426 DOCUMENTARY FILM ANALYSIS

-Prerequisites: COM 215.
+Prerequisites: Junior/Senior Standing.
 Study of selected themes, ideas and movements of the documentary film through analysis of representative documentaries; includes major modes of documentary production and historical, social, ethical and artistic developments of the documentary.
 Students develop a significant research project focused on selected topic; course may be repeated if topic is different.
 Offered occasionally.

 SPC 495 SPECIAL PROJECT

 Prerequisite: Permission of instructor.
 Individual project in a theoretical aspect of communication not duplicated by an existing course.